University Study in Australia: University of Sydney

 Summer Session

-The University of Sydney offers two summer tracks: Term A, which runs late May to early July, and Term B, which runs early July to early August.
-Participate in one or both terms, taking 1 or 2 classes (4 or 8 UofM credits) per term.
-Credit-bearing internship placements in all fields available both terms.
+The University of Sydney offers a summer track, which runs from mid-June to mid-July.
+You can take 1 or 2 classes (4 or 8 UofM credits) during the session.
+Credit-bearing internship placements in all fields available as well.
 See a class list and other details here.

 Research & Internship